taskiq-python/taskiq/docs/guide/testing-taskiq.md

 ```

 But what if we want to test task execution?
-Well, you don't need to provide dependencies manually, but
+Well, you don't need to provide dependencies manually, you
-you must inject dependencies somwhere and call it as task.
+must mutate dependency_context before calling a task.
+We suggest to do it in fixtures.

 ```python
 import pytest